From eligibility checklists to the documents and details you'll be asked to provide, here's how you can prepare for your next credit card application.

 What are the eligibility requirements?

-What information will I need to provide on my application?
+What information will I need to provide on my credit card application?

-The order of this information could vary depending on the credit card you're applying for, but you will need to include details in the following categories.
+The order of this information could vary depending on the credit card you're applying for, but you will need to include details for the following categories.

-Most credit card applications begin by requesting details about your personal information.
-Ensure that all the following information you provide is correct:
+Most credit card applications begin by asking for some basic personal details.
+So make sure that all the following information you provide is correct:

 - Personal information.
 This includes your full name and date of birth.

-- Residential information.
+- Residency status.
 At this stage of the application, you may also be required to provide details or your Australian residency status.
 For example, whether you're an Australian citizen, permanent resident or temporary resident, as well as details of any relevant visa you may hold.

 - Proof of identity.
 You will need to provide proof of identification such as a passport or driver’s licence.